General-code/TIL/README.md

 - Parameter used to narrow down on the data(to get specific data).
   - when used in url we can add like this ?varname='value'&varname2='value2'
 - Authentication

+## Network
+- What happens when we hit the name of the internet service on our browser's url box?
+> then we asks question who is the {name} to the ISP(Internet Service Provider) and ISP requests the address of this name to the DNS(Domain name server) and then DNS send off that request(IP address) back through the ISP to the web browser or website.
+- everything on the internet has it's own IP address (we're going to say about NAT later)